ashdavies/talks/2018-10-26-preparing-your-app-for-google-play-instant/2018-10-26-preparing-your-app-for-google-play-instant.md

 ![](mobile-first.png)

-^ Mobile first business strategy often employed
+^ Mobile first business strategy often employed, spend time on promotion

 ^ Resulting in, growth (acquisition), user retention statistics used as measurement of success